AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU-PoorConnectivity.rst

 In a similar manner, for TCP-based transports (i.e., CoAP(s)/TCP and HTTP(s)) you can implement the ``get_tcp_request_timeout`` to set a custom request timeout.
 This is the time of stream inactivity that will be treated as an error.

+For CoAP(s)/UDP and CoAP(s)/TCP, you can also use configuration parameters:
+``coap_downloader_retry_count`` and ``coap_downloader_retry_delay`` in
+``anjay_configuration_t``.
+The first one specifies the number of attempts to resume downloads, and the second specifies the delay between retries.
+This is not a mechanism of the CoAP protocol, but an additional layer of abstraction that allows resumption of downloads in case of network errors.
+The download will start from the point where it was interrupted.
+Using the DTLS Connection ID extension makes it possible to resume the connection without performing a handshake.
+In case of a poor connectivity, a combination of Connection ID and ETag provides the optimal solution.
+The ETag parameter is not mandatory, but if it is passed by the server then its value is checked when the download is resumed.
+The download is considered unsuccessful and the ``reset`` handler is called after the last failed attempt.
+If ``coap_downloader_retry_count`` is not set, functionality is disabled.